hood-network/patchcord/README.md

 [litecord-reference]: https://gitlab.com/luna/litecord-reference
 [litecord serviced]: https://github.com/litecord

+## Important Note

+This project is for educational purposes and open-sourced so other cool people can observe and improve the project in collaboration with us.
+Our instance is private and at this time we are not providing selfhosting support.

 ## Wait, two other Litecords?

 The first version is litecord-reference, written in Python and used MongoDB